mjz1/run_pyscenic/README.md

 - Computes TF-motif associations
 - Links TF-target interactions to known motifs
 - Produces final regulon predictions with confidence scores

+### 4. AUCell (per-cell regulon activity)
+- Computes per-cell regulon activity (AUC) from the `regulons.csv` produced by the `ctx` step
+- Produces `auc_mtx.csv` (cells × regulons) containing activity scores usable for downstream visualization and clustering
+- Can be skipped with `--skip-aucell` when you only need regulons or already have `auc_mtx.csv`

 ## Configuration